-MACVIOLE

-A PRACTICAL NEWSLETTER OF DEPARTMENT OF JOURNALISM

-DECODING NOMOPHOBIA

-Could Nomophobia, the fear related to phones be next pandemic in this digital era?

-FILM REVIEW: PERSEPOLIS

-Dive into the life of a witness of the Iranian Revolution and see what made a film so impactful.
+journalism.mac MACVOICE a practical newsletter of department of journalism DECODING NOMOPHOBIA Could Nomophobia, the fear related to phones be next pandemic in this digital era?
+FILM REVIEW: PERSEPOLIS Dive into the life of a witness of the Iranian Revolution and see what made a film so impactful.
+THE ENTHRALLING STORY OF INDIAN PHARMA INDUSTRY The game changing experience of Indian Pharmaceutical Industry from manufacturer to "producer"

-MADEINIDIA

-The game changing experience of Indian Pharmaceutical Industry from manufacturer to "producer"

-WHAT THE FARMERS'

-PROTEST LOST ON 26

-JANUARY?

-India's own Capitol Hill Moment at the Red Fort THE NOTIONS OF LOVE JIHAD Defining the crime and analyzing the new laws by BJP ruled states.
 5 POTENTIAL CAPTAINS AFTER WORLD CUP 2022 Current Players, Future Capains of the Indian Cricket Team?